mccodycasey/upchunk-fetch/README.md

 ```

 ## Credit
+Upchunk=fetch was forked from the mux repository and authored by Matthew McClure <m@mux.com> .

 The original idea for this came from the awesome [huge uploader](https://github.com/Buzut/huge-uploader) project, which is what you need if you're looking to do multipart form data uploads. 👏

 Also, @gabrielginter ported upchunk to [Flutter](https://github.com/gabrielginter/flutter-upchunk).